hoarhouse/dcfh/cc-rules.md

 3. Preserve all working systems exactly as they are
 4. Add only what is explicitly requested
 5. Ask for clarification if requirements are unclear
+6. Store ALL data in Supabase database tables and storage buckets exclusively

 ## 🛑 VIOLATION PROTOCOL:
 IF ANY RULE IS VIOLATED: